 The Administrator Induction Program is for novice administrators who possess a Preliminary Administrative Services Credential.
 In consultation with the employer and a qualified coach, candidates develop a job-embedded Personalized Learning Plan.
 Over the two year program, candidates are assessed on their growth toward becoming proficient in the CA Professional Standards for Educational Leaders (CPSELs) and to earn a clear credential.

-The Ventura County Designated Subjects (DSC) Credential Program is approved by the Commission on Teacher Credentialing (CTC) to recommend Preliminary and Clear Credentials for teachers assigned to Career Technical Education and Adult Education classes a for the DSC Clear Credential.
+The Ventura County Designated Subjects (DSC) Credential Programs are approved to recommend Preliminary and Clear Credentials for teachers assigned to Career Technical Education and Adult Education classes.
 The program is a blend of direct instruction, self-paced, and online coursework.

 CSEP is a state-funded career pathway program for classified employees, leading to a teacher preparation program and teaching credential.
 Eligible program participants may receive stipends for up to $3,000 to cover tuition, fees, and books.

 The Ventura County Office of Education is offering online modules that meet the 45 hours of preparation required for a current or prospective substitute teacher to obtain an initial or renewal of the Teaching Permit for Statutory Leave (TPSL).
 The modules are ongoing and may be taken at any time.

 CCTC offers an innovative approach to the recruitment, preparation, and retention of teachers.
 Through its vortal and partnerships with CA education agencies, the CCTC brings a comprehensive approach to solving the teacher shortage.